leonardo-montes/AgeOfSail-NPR-Unity/README.md

 ![Screenshot of the result in Unity.](/screenshot.jpg)

+**Disclaimer:**
+I want to emphasize that this project is an experiment and does not prioritize aesthetic appeal or extensive comments of the rendering pipeline code.
+If certain elements are unclear or if you encounter issues, please feel free to reach out for clarification.
+Additionally, be aware that the code may exhibit poor memory management and excessive garbage collection allocation, particularly in the AoS Alternative Render Pipeline.

 **Implementation _(based on the Paper)_:**
 - 3. MetaTexture
     - [x] 3.1.
 Texture scales and blend coefficients